 What's the input shape of your agent?

-If your agent responds to a user in a chat UI, an API call is fine — pick almost anything.
-If it reacts to Kafka events, SQS messages, Stripe webhooks, or inbound emails, count the connectors you'd have to build yourself on each platform.
-That number is the real cost of the choice, and it almost always dwarfs the pricing difference.
+If your agent responds to a user in a chat UI, an API call is enough; pick almost anything.
+If it reacts to Kafka events, SQS messages, Stripe webhooks, or inbound email, count the connectors you'd have to build yourself on each platform.
+That count, not the pricing difference, is usually the bigger cost of the choice.

 How predictable does your bill need to be?